You’ve reached the end of the Health Insurance Achievable material.

 “If I were given another question, with a completely different scenario and wording, am I confident I would know the answer?”

-Many test takers utilize “dump sheets” as study supplements and guides for “legal cheat sheets” on the exam.
+Many test takers use “dump sheets” as study supplements and as a guide for a “legal cheat sheet” during the exam.
 Dump sheets typically include visual guides and summarized notes of important test topics.
-As stated in its name, one could memorize these test topics, then perform a “data dump” onto their notepad at the beginning of their exam.
-These are allowed in the test center as long as they are created after the test has started (and not during the initial tutorial).
-While they aren’t necessary to succeed, some test takers find dump sheets helpful.
+As the name suggests, you memorize key points and then do a “data dump” onto your notepad at the beginning of the exam.

 You can certainly create your own, but here is Achievable’s Health Insurance Exam dump sheet: